cocos3d/cocos3d/README.md

 You can use Cocos3D to add 3D content to games created with [SpriteBuilder](http://www.spritebuilder.com).
 Adding Cocos3D to SpriteBuilder is similar to adding Cocos3D to an existing Cocos2D app, as described above in [Adding Cocos3D to an existing Cocos2D Project][].

+> **Note:** `Cocos3D 2.0` is compatible with `SpriteBuilder 1.2, 1.1` and `1.0`.
+> `Cocos3D 2.0` is not compatible with `SpriteBuilder 1.3` and above, as substantial changes
+> to integration design were made in `SpriteBuilder 1.3`.
+Development of `Cocos3D 3.0` is underway,
+> which will provide exciting new features, and compatibility with future versions of SpriteBuilder.

 To add Cocos3D your SpriteBuilder project, create your SpriteBuilder app (for example `MySpriteBuilderApp.spritebuilder`) as you normally would, then follow these instructions to add Cocos3D to it:

 1. The first step is to add the Cocos3D Static Library project as a subproject to your SpriteBuilder Xcode project, as follows: